smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-This query uses a equi-join and a theta-join that is negated with a `NOT` operator.
+This query uses an equi-join and a theta-join that is negated with a `NOT` operator.
 Determining if the `ID` is between the `Quantity` columns may be a somewhat absurd SQL statement to write, but this shows the possibilities in creating join logic.
 We often forget we can use comparison operators such as `LIKE` or `BETWEEN` in the `ON` clause of an SQL statement and then negate it with `NOT`.

 ```sql
 SELECT  a.ID,